It’s not that popular in this country

 This is not true.
 Antibodies to the infection are passed into the breast milk and this stops your baby becoming ill.

-You can't take medicine while breastfeeding
+You cannot take medicine while breastfeeding

-There are very few medicines that you can't take safely while breastfeeding.
+There are very few medicines that you cannot take safely while breastfeeding.
 A very small amount of most medicines appears in the milk, but usually in such small amounts that there is no concern.

 You have to stop breastfeeding at 6 months